Here's a question that keeps most business leaders up at night: Are you making million-dollar people decisions based on gut instinct?

 What HR Analytics Tools Should You Consider?

 The good news: you don't need to build analytics infrastructure from scratch.
-Dozens of hr analytics tools have emerged to democratize workforce intelligence.
+Dozens of HR analytics tools have emerged to democratize workforce intelligence.
+They fall into three broad categories.

 Comprehensive HR Analytics Platforms